mBenPrice/pyfun/README.md

 By default, it will track the lowest new item price with shipping on the New Items page.
 If supplied a URL to used listings, it will track Amazon Warehous Deal inventory.
 When a noteworthy change is made, an email notification is sent.
 A price reduction of 5 cents is not noteworthy.

+To Do List
+* With used listing, offer to watch new prices also.
+* When Amazon says, "Add to cart to see product details," go to main page and grab the price from there.
 Phrase-based Password
 =====
 My first script which takes a phrase and a number then generates a secure password.